Important : Follow the steps on the page first before you start with the examples and tips on this page : Change the Ribbon in Excel 2007-2016

 As far as I know there is no Icons Gallery for Office 2013 and 2016.

 Or try this two add-ins from Ken Puls and Jim Rech

-Identifying your imageMso – Excel, Word & Powerpoint Add-in from Ken Puls, It’s labelled as 2007, but still works in 2010 and 2013, maybe it is safer to use the 2007 images so its backwards compatible.
+Identifying your imageMso – Excel, Word & Powerpoint Add-in from Ken Puls, It’s labelled as 2007, but still works in 2010-2016, maybe it is safer to use the 2007 images so its backwards compatible.

 (made by Jim Rech).
 Jim's add-in displays the images on buttons in the

 Ribbon (by adding a new tab), he has tried to remove most or all duplicate